Sameer-0904/AI-Application/README.md

   - **Add Shadow**: Advanced shadow control with presets (Regular, Floating) and parametric adjustments.
   - **Lifestyle Shot**: Place products in any scene using smart text descriptions.
 - 🖌️ **Generative Fill**: seamless inpainting to modify specific areas of an image with AI-generated content.
-- 🧼 **Object Eraser**: Cleanly remove unwanted objects from images using a magic eraser tool.
 - 🔒 **Secure Architecture**: API keys are safely managed in the backend, never exposed to the client.

 ## 🛠️ Tech Stack